Woman who claimed Texas attack was hoax deemed set for trial

 Mann was deemed incompetent in the months after she was arrested at the church along with her boyfriend at the time.

-Prosecutors say she helped the boyfriend obtain firearms that he wasn't allowed to have because of a prior conviction.
+The boyfriend was armed and Mann is charged with illegally helping him obtain the gun, which he wasn't allowed to have because of a prior conviction.

 Comments